Images

 Cost of ownership

-To preserve charge, there are weight improvements of up to 15kgs.
+To preserve charge, as a further part of this update Porsche has made weight savings of up to 15kgs.
 And the maximum recuperation capacity during deceleration from high speeds has increased by more than 30 per cent from 290kW to up to 400kW.
-As before, unlike most of its rivals (but as with the similarly-engineered Audi e-tron GT), the Taycan has an 800volt electrical infrastructure (rather than the usual EV 400v set-up).
-This time round, this model's bigger battery packs can charge at up to 320kW (50kW more than before) and Porsche says that both packs will charge from 10-80% in just 18 minutes (4 minutes quicker than the equivalent smaller-capacity batteries could do before).
+As before, unlike many of its rivals (but as with the similarly-engineered Audi e-tron GT), the Taycan has an 800volt electrical infrastructure (rather than the usual EV 400v set-up).
+This model's big battery pack can charge at up to 320kW (50kW more than before) and Porsche says that this pack will charge from 10-80% in just 18 minutes (4 minutes quicker than the equivalent smaller-capacity battery could do before).
 It's 33 minutes hooked up to a more usual 150kW public DC supply.
-Home wallbox charging should be quicker too, thanks to a new controller and software for the 11kW AC in-built charger.
-With an 11kW supply, the 93kWh battery needs nine hours to charge from empty to full; it'd be 11 hours for the 105kWh battery.
+Home wallbox charging should be quick too, thanks to a new controller and software for the 11kW AC in-built charger.
+With an 11kW supply, the battery needs 11 hours to charge from empty to full.

 + More